Route 15 (Rhode Island–Massachusetts): North Providence, Rhode Island

 Route 15 begins in the commercial center of Centerdale on the western edge of the town of North Providence.
 The state highway begins as a one-lane eastbound street at eastbound US 44 (Smith Avenue).
 Route 15 becomes two-way at its intersection with westbound US 44 (Centerdale Bypass), which leads to Route 104 (Waterman Avenue).
 The highway heads east as Mineral Spring Avenue, a two-lane road with frequent center turn lanes, through a densely populated suburban area.
 Route 15 intersects Smithfield Road and Route 7 (Douglas Avenue) while crossing the town from west to east.
 On the east side of North Providence, the highway has a three-quarter diamond interchange with Route 146 (Louisquisset Pike); there is no ramp from Route 15 to northbound Route 146.
-The missing movement is provided via Route 246 (Charles Avenue), which the highway meets east of the interchange and where the center turn lane ceases.
+The missing movement is provided via Route 246 (Charles Street), which the highway meets east of the interchange and where the center turn lane ceases.